What is the Significance of South Indian White Tilak [Updated Guide 2026]

 2. Invocation: Many devotees begin the application of vibhuti with a prayer or invocation to the divine, seeking blessings and purification.

-4. Application Pattern: The vibhuti is often applied in three horizontal lines, representing the three aspects of existence – physical, mental, and spiritual.
-Alternatively, it may be applied in a circular pattern, symbolizing the eternal and cyclical nature of existence.
+4. Application Pattern: Devotees often apply vibhuti in three horizontal lines, each line representing one aspect of existence — physical, mental, and spiritual.
+Some devotees instead apply it in a circular pattern, using the shape to symbolize the eternal and cyclical nature of life.

 5. Mantra: Some devotees recite a mantra or prayer while applying vibhuti, further enhancing its spiritual significance.